DislabNJU/Spark/README.md

 How Cobra works?
 ===
 As shown in the green rectangle in the above figure, three cases are classified where the job could request more resources, or maintain current resources, or release some resources.
 The decision is made according to the resource utilization and the presence of waiting tasks.
-By how much a job's resources fluctuating depends on the parameter \rho.
+By how much a job's resources fluctuating depends on the parameter $\rho$.

 The primary code of our changes is in ./core/src/main/scala/org/apache/spark/ExecutorAllocationManager.scala